danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 # Predictive Analytics

+XLKitLearn's predictive analytics add-in allows you to fit a range of predictive models in Excel.
+There are two main ingredients to any predictive analytic workflow

+XLKitLearn predictive models comprise two main ingredients:

+1. The predictive model to be used, and any parameters required to fit this model.
+2. The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).

 ## Getting started
 While this is a Python-based add-in, no Python knowledge is needed nor are any downloads besides the XLKit Learn excel file.